 When having an issue with drivers or graphics or system file corruption, Windows System Restore is the easiest way to get back to a working condition of Windows 11/10.
 If you have created a system restore earlier, this guide can help you do a system restore in Windows 11/10.

 Note: System Restore is not set to on by default.
-If you have enabled it at some point or Windows has created it, you should see it.
+You should see if you have enabled it at some point or if Windows has created it.
+We have also explained how to create a system restore at the end of the post.

 How To Do a System Restore in Windows 11/10

 These are three methods you can use to perform System Restore.
-If you do not find any system restore, make sure to enable it and create it often.
+If you do not find any system restore, enable it and create it often.

 - System Restore from within Windows